 Lord reading was assisted in the trial by Mr. Justice Avory and Mr. Justice Horridge.

 Avory is of particular interest to us.
-As a practising barrister he had been one of the most noted criminal lawyers of his time.
-As a judge he had a reputation as a dreaded “hanging judge” He was described as “thin lipped, cold, utterly unemotional.
+As a practicing barrister, he had been one of the most noted criminal lawyers of his time.
+As a judge he had a reputation as a dreaded “hanging judge” He was described as “thin-lipped, cold, utterly unemotional.
 And I think his photographic portrait somewhat captures those qualities.

 He was prosecuted by Carson who was then Solicitor General and defended by Avory K.C.
 Avory advanced the ingenious defence that the 1351 Statute of Treasons, under which Lynch was charged, disclosed no offence because it only applied to acts committed within the realm, and as Colonel Lynch’s treachery had occurred without the realm, in South Africa, then the statute did not apply.